neara/angular-requirejs-example/README.md

     `grunt test`

+# How To Run #

-6. To view the app in browser run
+1. To view the app in browser, run

     `grunt serve`

-7. To view production ready app run
+2. To view production-ready app, run

     `grunt serve:dist`